 A budget as defined by Oregon State Law, is a financial plan containing estimates of revenues and expenditures for a given period or purpose.
-Local governments in Oregon operate on a fiscal year that begins July 1 and ends the following June 30.
+Local governments in Oregon operate on a fiscal year that begins July 1 and ends the following June 30 or a 2-year biennium that ends on June 30.

 Local budget law sets standard procedures for preparing and presenting budgets for most of Oregon's local governments.
 Citizen involvement in the budget process is encouraged and local budget law offers a way for local governments to outline programs and services in a manner that is informational to the public.